 Do you pray to the saints?

-Anglicans neither forbid or insist on this practice.
-From the earliest days of Christendom, when the first persecutions broke out under Nero (1st century), martyrs were examples of great faith.
-Early Christians believed their martyrdom granted them special intercessory authority.
-Because of this, the early Christians routinely asked for their intercessions.
-So, those who practice it are not praying to saints, but asking for their intercession, just as we would ask the intercession of any other believer.
+No. However, some Anglicans may ask for the intercession of the Saints in heaven.
+Historically, when the first persecutions broke out under Nero (1st century), martyrs became examples of great faith.
+Early Christians believed their martyrdom granted them special intercessory authority because they did not deny the faith when it cost them their lives.
+When someone asks for their intercession, we do so just as we would ask for the intercession of aa special and faithful friend.
 Although it has been abused in history, Anglicans neither insist on it nor forbid it outright, provided it does not lead to superstitious practice.

 Do you believe and follow the scriptures?

 Yes!
 Absolutely!
 The Bible we read in English is based on the work of the Church of England (the King James Bible) and their commitment to make scripture available to their people.
-Our prayer book, which structures our private and public worship, is infused with scripture from beginning to end.
+Our prayer book, which structures public worship and private prayer, is infused with scripture from beginning to end.
 In fact, the average person will hear more scripture in a typical Anglican Sunday service than in any other church.
 Baptist or otherwise!
 We believe the Holy Bible is the Word of God and take it seriously!

 If you follow the Bible, why do you wear robes, have candles and incense and do things like bow or make the sign of the cross?